liljonnystyle/sf_traffic/README.md

 For clustering, I did a pre-analysis with hierarchical clustering.
 I found that visually, there were potentially three to four clusters per time-category, however the dendrogram pruning would be very case-specific and non-trivial.
 Specifically, clusters would be pruned at different cluster sizes.
 Not only did this over-complicate the problem, I also realized that some clusters would be so small that coverage in the city would be quite sparse.
 Therefore, I ultimately decided to use K-Means clustering with two clusters for each time-category.

 ##Computing Edge Weights for Each Cluster
+(found in code/cluster_graphs.py)
+If you recall, in the projection implementation, I had only mapped drivers onto street edges, and not onto transition edges.
+Here, it becomes evident why projection onto transition edges is unnecessary.
+Recall again that transition edges are abstractions, so mapping a driver onto an abstract edge would be fruitless.

+Moreover, this becomes important when computing edge weights for the transition graph.
+My original plan (when transition edges were physical segments of the street/intersection) was to associate driver velocities at each time stamp with the associated edge that they were currently on.
+Due to the transition edges being so short, it would be very rare to find a driver actually on a transition edge (unless they were stopped at the intersection).
+This would result in extremely long wait times at every intersection, even when intersections don't have a traffic light or stop sign (recall that the default weight is 1000 seconds -- so if it is not overwritten by any observations, the default will remain).

+Another problem is that a car may not physically be located at the intersection while they are waiting for a light to change.
+If traffic is backed up for half the block, the car would be sitting in the "street edge" portion and the wait time would be associated incorrectly.

+After much deliberation, I decided that the velocity on the street edge should determine how each timestamp should be associated.
+Any zero velocity should be associated with the upcoming transition edge, and any finite velocity should be associated with the street edge.
+Note that each street edge has approximately three upcoming transition edges (left turn, straight, right turn).
+Therefore, the wait time can only be associated to a transition edge if the next consecutive street edge is known.

+Also note that the weights are in units of time.
+They should not be based on mean velocities.
+See for example:

+<t> = (t_1 + t_2 + t_3) / 3
+	!= L / ((v_1 + v_2 + v_3) / 3)

+It would also be unnecessary to compute the mean of the inverse-velocities because the time is actually right in front of us.
+Since I have timestamps (spaced four seconds apart), all I need to do is count the number of finite and zero velocity timestamps (on a particular edge) and multiply by four seconds.

+In hindsight, it was discovered that some transition edges are not explored by some clusters due to sparseness of data.
+This results in the default weights, which makes ETA predictions extremely long.
+As a fix for this problem, the whole dataset is used to pre-compute updated default edge weights.
+This propogates knowledge of turn-legality and approximate wait times to all clusters.
+So this step is inserted prior to computing edge weights for each cluster.

 ##Web App
+(found in app/*)